beacting = a harmonious merging of being and acting in a performance

 Training Approach

 1. Perception: the ability to accurately perceive a truly great work in front of you.
 This implies the ability to accurately perceive a not-so-great work as such as well.
+This applies to both a performance and a text.

-3. Practice: the endless feedback-driven cycle of practicing, identifying errors and/or areas of improvement, and then practicing again.
+3. Practice: the feedback-driven cycle of practicing, identifying errors and/or areas of improvement, and then practicing again.

 About Anton Korenev